lanalikescode/Howmany.blog/README.md

 Note: if you deploy it not on the base path, add `--base-href=/path/` to the command above, change `/path/` with your path.

 ### Web app on Docker
-You can build the Docker image of Converter NOW in your environment with the following command:
+You can build the Docker image of Howmany.blog in your environment with the following command:
 ```shell
 docker buildx build -t converternow .